Riddhi2223/Global-Weather-Trend-Forecasting/README.md

 5. **Removing derived features prevents data leakage** — `temperature_fahrenheit` and `feels_like_*` were dropped to ensure honest model evaluation.
 6. **Isolation Forest detected 1,270 anomalies** — likely extreme weather events or data quality issues requiring further investigation.

----

-## 👤 Author

-**Riddhi Patel**
-PM Accelerator Internship Program

----

-## 📄 License

-This project is created for educational purposes as part of the PM Accelerator program.